YasmineBB/curated/README.md

 ### Crispy Forms

 All the form on the site were applying the crispy form filter accurately except the checkout page which kept throwing a BoundField error.
 In the end the form was styled with CSS targeting each field.

+### Toast when basket has an item

+I realised when a user has something in their basket, the toast messages they receive include their basket.
+I didn't have time to fix this but am aware of it.

+### Basket on smaller screen sizes

+There was an issue late on with smaller screen sizes in the basket page where the basket contents overflows into the footer.
+This likely came down to the vh height I had set on the basket container to fix the issue of the footer not sticking to the bottom on larger screens but is fixed.

 ## Technologies Used